benfodil/tic-tac-toe/README.md

-# Tic Tac Toe CO-OP
+# Tic Tac Toe Multiplayer
-Sample Tic Tac Toe Game Online With Your Freinds ( CO-OP ) this sample project using PHP+JS+HTML+CSS+Bootstrap+JQuery+MySQL You can run this in any server or localhost you want its free and full open source
+Sample Tic Tac Toe Game Online With Your Freinds ( Multiplayer ) this sample project using PHP+JS+HTML+CSS+Bootstrap+JQuery+MySQL You can run this in any server or localhost you want its free and full open source